The right choice of laser cutting nozzle doubles the efficiency.

-Therefore, the quality of the nozzle directly affects the lifespan of the cutting head and the quality of the workpiece being cut.
+Therefore, the nozzle quality has a direct effect on both the service life of the cutting head and the cut quality of the workpiece.

 Selecting a nozzle that is too large